Global Games with Noisy Information Sharing: Proofs

-\ee If $w_n < \tau$, then the conditions of \Lref{lem2} and \Lref{lem3} are both satisfied which leads to the following theorem. \begin{theorem} Let $w_n < \tau$.
+In other words, if $w_n < \tau$, then $\cT$ is a contraction mapping over $\cF$, with parameter $w_n/\tau < 1$.
+This leads to the following theorem. \begin{theorem} Let $w_n < \tau$.
 Then the sequence of functions $\{g^{(t)}\}$ defined by \eqref{eqn:iter}, where $g^{(0)} \in \cF$, converges to a unique fixed point $g=\cT g$ in the space $\cF$ embedded with the $\mathcal{L}_\infty$ norm. \end{theorem} \begin{proof} Let $w_n < \tau$.
 Then by \Lref{lem3}, $\cT$ would be a contraction mapping over $\cF$ with $\mathcal{L}_\infty$ norm (which is a complete space) and hence, the result follows immediately by the Banach Fixed Point Theorem \cite{khalil2002nonlinear}. \end{proof} The following theorem is the main result of this section. \begin{theorem} If $w_n < \tau$, then there exists a continuous threshold function $h :\R^n \rightarrow \R$ that leads to a threshold policy equilibrium.
 Furthermore, $h(y)$ can be numerically approximated with arbitrarily enough precision, with respect to $\mathcal{L}_{\infty}$ norm. \end{theorem} \begin{proof} The proof follows from \Tref{thm-main}, \Lref{lem2} and \Tref{thm1}.
 The continuity of $g$ (and hence, $h$) follows from the fact that if the above condition holds, then $\cT$ would be a contraction mapping from $\cF\cap C_0(\R^{n-1},[1,n])$ to itself and $\cF\cap C_0(\R^{n-1},[1,n])$ is a closed subset of $C_0(\R^{n-1},[1,n])$.
 Therefore, the iterations converge to a function in $\cF$ which is (Lipschitz) continuous. \end{proof}

 Regarding the conditions on the noise variance parameters it should be noted that for a fixed ratio of $r=\frac{\tau}{\sigma}$, the parameters $a_n, b_n, c_n, d_n$, introduced in \Lref{lemma:properties} and \Lref{itm:dist}, $e_n$, defined in \eq{def-e}, and $w_n$, defined in \eq{def-w}, are all also fixed.
 Therefore, one can fix $r$ while scaling $\tau$ and $\sigma$ with a large enough constant $c$ in order to have $w_n < \tau$.
 Roughly speaking, for a sufficiently noisy environment the condition of \Tref{thm2} holds.